singnet/dev-portal/docs/products/DecentralizedAIPlatform/SDK/sdk-concept/index.md

-# SNET SDK Protocol and Concepts
+# SDK Concept and functional description

 The **SingularityNET Platform SDK** is designed to provide a convenient programming interface for application developers: